jmerriweather/nerves_io_pn532/README.md

 ## Hardware

-Any PN532 board should work as long as is supports UART, however i've been using the following board to develop.
+Any PN532 board should work as long as is supports UART, however I've been using the following board to develop.

 [NFC/RFID PN532 breakout Module](http://www.elecfreaks.com/store/nfcrfid-breakout-module-p-519.html)